dlhr06/GoogleClone/README.md

 #### English 🇺🇸 🇬🇧 🇨🇦

-This project presents the code development I did to clone the Google search interface.
+This project presents my code development to clone the Google search interface.
 The project consists of the following sections:

 1. Header: This section includes the user's profile picture, the Google tools icons and the hyperlinks menu.